eastbetsy/game-shop/README.md

-# game-shop
+# Game Shop
 game shop site in ReactJS
+This is an attempt I made at cloning Steam for my JavaScript class final project